DeeperCS/autoencoder_image_generation/README.md

 A simple autoencoder uses fully connected network as encoder and decoder.

-The encoder output is show as follows.
+The encoder output is shown as follows.

 ![Generated images](generated_images.png)